redbadger/awesome-badger/chriswhealy/hieroglyphy/keywords/README.md

 ([][+[]]+[])[5]   // 'undefined'[5] -> 'i'
 ```

-The only thing we need to modify here is the fact that we cannot directly use an integer as the array index.
+If we have switched off digit encoding, then the above representation is complete.
-So we need to substitute each integer for its encoded representation:
+However, by default, digit encoding is switched on, so we need to replace the index digits with their encoded representation:

 ```javascript
 // Substitute the integer index for the encoded integer